learn-with-tests/learn-rust-with-tests/src/chapter_0.md

 asserting the actual value returned from our function matches the expected value.

-Notice that when it comes to testing Rust is a batteries included language - everything you need to get started is included in the language and standard tools.
-Also of note is that while there is a little boilerplate required to separate your testing code, test's are concise with very little ceremony required.
+Notice that when it comes to testing, Rust is a batteries included language - everything you need to get started is included in the language and standard tools.
+Also of note is that while there is a little boilerplate required to separate your testing code, tests are concise with very little ceremony required.